map7/rails-templates/readme.txt

 Use this template like so
-rails new thud -m https://github.com/map7/rails-templates/raw/master/base.rb
+rails new <project name> -m https://github.com/map7/rails-templates/raw/master/base.rb